PU2REO/PU2REO_Si570/README.md

 * Possibility of reading/writing any of the Si570 internal registers at any time.
 * Perform small changes on the output frequency (inside de window of 3500ppm) on the fly just recalculating RFREQ register.

+# Very important notice:
+Si570 runs on 3.3v only.
+It will be necessary a voltage level converter to run it powered bry Arduino 5v bus.
+You can follow the schematic bellow, like I did and it runs perfectly.

 # A wave of hand to:
 Gerrit Polder, PA3BYA, the one who made it first for mbed around 2010.